 Nutritional Deficiencies in Celiac Disease and Non-Celiac Gluten Sensitivity

-Low intake: Very few gluten-free grain products are enriched with the vitamins and minerals that gluten-containing grain products are.
-As a result, deficiencies can occur in these vitamins and minerals.
-Some people with celiac disease also have lactose intolerance during the early stages of their treatment on a gluten-free diet, so there may also be low intake of many of the nutrients provided by dairy foods (such as calcium, magnesium, and Vitamin D).
+Low intake: Very few gluten-free grain products are enriched or fortified with the vitamins and minerals that gluten-containing grain products are.
+Deficiencies in these vitamins and minerals can occur as a result.
+Some people with celiac disease also have lactose intolerance during the early stages of their treatment on a gluten-free diet, so there may be low intake of many of the nutrients provided by dairy foods (such as calcium, magnesium, and Vitamin D).

 Gluten-free and dairy-free food sources of these vitamins and minerals include: